 Yet when he entered his rooms, alarm thrilled up his spine and pricked at the back of his neck.
 Instinctively he reached towards his right hip, though he had carried neither dagger nor sword there for centuries.

-There was an envelope on his desk, made of thick, creamy-white paper, adorned only with an address in a neat, curling script, and a stamp that resembled nothing he'd ever purchased from a Post Office in Britain.
+There was an envelope on his desk, made of thick, creamy-white paper, adorned only with an address in a thin, spidery script, and a stamp that resembled nothing he'd ever purchased from a Post Office in Britain.
 The envelope had not been there when he left.
 Nobody would deliver post at this hour, and certainly no-one would enter his room to do so, rather than slip it quietly under the door.

 Easy, now.
 He relaxed his muscles into the predatory stance that had been second nature to him for thousands of years, and felt his way into the Song.
 What he found there surprised him.
 A cold wind that tasted of spice and fir trees...the soft bat-bat of snow against a window pane...dawn light through ice...laughter and joy...an ancient wildness...yet he was alone in the room.
 He was certain of that.